 The benefits of stainless steel load cells are many.
 First off, these load cells are able to withstand overloading, which is when a load is placed on the scale platform that exceeds the scale’s weight capacity, and shock loading, which is when a load is dropped from a height directly onto a scale platform.
 Inferior load cells would have significant problems with both of these scenarios, but at Arlyn Scales, our stainless steel load cells are more than up to the task.

 It’s always a good idea to purchase a scale that’s able to handle in excess of whatever you’d like to weigh.
 This way your scale will not be straining to provide accurate measurements each and every time that you use it.
+It’s also less likely that the excess weight will cause any damage to the equipment.
 Keep in mind that with strain gage scales, as the capacity increases, the readability decreases.

 Once you’ve settled on a scale with a high-quality load cell, you may also want to investigate some additional features that could be beneficial for you and your team.
 A few of our most popular scale features include:

 While we do our best to provide detailed information on our website concerning our scale technology, we understand that you still may have questions prior to purchasing your first industrial scale.
-To speak with one of our scale experts, don’t hesitate to contact us by phone at 800-645-4301 or through our online contact form.
+To speak with one of our scale experts, don’t hesitate to contact us through our online contact form.